Details.

 Director, Taylor and Hinds Architects

 Mat Hinds established Taylor and Hinds Architects with Poppy Taylor in 2011.
-The practice is nationally and internationally recognized and awarded, particularly within the sphere of cultural heritage.
+The practice is nationally and internationally recognised and awarded, particularly within the sphere of cultural heritage.

 The architecture of Taylor and Hinds centres on an approach that is site specific, economical and strategic.
 Noted for its sensitivity, firmness and experiential clarity, the work of Taylor and Hinds addresses complex questions of civics, landscape, identity and history particular to the Tasmanian condition.